Floodplain: Ecology

 Floodplains support diverse and productive ecosystems.
 They are characterized by considerable variability in space and time, which in turn produces some of the most species-rich of ecosystems.
 From the ecological perspective, the most distinctive aspect of floodplains is the flood pulse associated with annual floods, and so the floodplain ecosystem is defined as the part of the river valley that is regularly flooded and dried.

-Floods bring in detrital material rich in nutrients, and release nutrients from dry soil as it is flooded.
+Floods bring in detrital material rich in nutrients and release nutrients from dry soil as it is flooded.
 The decomposition of terrestrial plants submerged by the floodwaters adds to the nutrient supply.
 The flooded littoral zone of the river (the zone closest to the river bank) provides an ideal environment for many aquatic species, so the spawning season for fish often coincides with the onset of flooding.
 Fish must grow quickly during the flood to survive the subsequent drop in water level.
 As the floodwaters recede, the littoral experiences blooms of microorganisms, while the banks of the river dry out and terrestrial plants germinate to stabilize the bank.

-The biota of floodplains have high annual growth and mortality rates, which is advantageous for the rapid colonization of large areas of the floodplain.
+The biota of floodplains has high annual growth and mortality rates, which is advantageous for the rapid colonization of large areas of the floodplain.
 This allows them to take advantage of shifting floodplain geometry.
 For example, floodplain trees are fast-growing and tolerant of root disturbance.
 Opportunists (such as birds) are attracted to the rich food supply provided by the flood pulse.